Ukraine war heightens Asia's security concerns: PM Lee

 Governments in the region will also draw from the crisis their own lessons about who they can rely on for defence, he added.

 "The thought is planted and it will not go away because the implication from Ukraine is that nuclear deterrence is something which can be very valuable," said PM Lee.
-"I think we're heading into very dangerous directions."
+"I think we are heading into very dangerous directions."

-The Taiwanese public has also shown in opinion polls a declining confidence that America will come to their help should they be attacked, he said.
+Opinion polls have shown a decline in confidence among the Taiwanese public that America will come to their aid should Taiwan be attacked, he said.
 "These calculations will be made.
 It will not change the scene overnight.
 But all these are significant strategic recalibrations," said PM Lee.

 The crisis has also highlighted the importance of having institutions in the Asia-Pacific that can help avoid conflict and head off a failure of deterrence, he added.